 Competing your retriever is fun for you… and your dog !

-Competing your Labrador, Golden or Chesapeake Bay in AKC or UKC hunt tests is a great way to grow and improve your retrievers hunting skills and have fun too!
+Competing your Labrador, Golden or Chesapeake Bay in UKC hunt tests is a great way to grow and improve your retrievers hunting skills and have fun too!

 Our Hunt Test programs develop your dog’s natural desire and potential.
 Because each dog learns at his own pace, program times are approximate only.